 FEMA is but one member of the emergency management community.
 SFI exists due to the participation of a diverse network of more than 900 individuals from across the United States and the international community.
 Since 2010, SFI has engaged all levels of government, non-profits, businesses, and individuals.
 The SFI community spans a broad range of fields and disciplines, and includes both emergency management professionals and members of the general public.

-FEMA is dedicated to creating space for collaboration and dialogue around the future of disaster management and our community’s future strategic needs.
-To this end, SFI has and will continue to use various media, virtual collaboration tools, and in-person meetings or conferences to promote engagement.
-We invite you to get involved or deepen your engagement with SFI by joining our Network, attending a webinar, or contacting us with specific questions, requests, feedback or ideas.
+We also invite you to get involved or deepen your engagement with SFI by joining our Network, attending a webinar, or contacting us with specific questions, requests, feedback or ideas.

-These documents reflect some of the research, collaboration and insights we have received from the SFI community.
+The SFI toolbox includes a video, webinar, and various reports that reflect some of the research, collaboration and insights received from the SFI community.
 Please feel free to contact us with input or questions.

-Progress Report Highlight the 2010-2011 Insights of the Strategic Foresight Initiative - January 2012
+Progress report highlighting the 2010 - 2011 insights of the Strategic Foresight Initiative

-Project overview and status, initiative insights from research, analysis and workshops, and a list of strategic needs developed during the July 2011 SFI Workshop
+Project overview and status, insights from research, analysis and workshops, and a list of strategic needs developed in 2011

 High-level overview of SFI findings for a variety of topics affecting the future of Emergency Management